GoekeLab/sg-nex-data/docs/SG-NEx_m6Anet_tutorial.md

 **Note: You can reduce the "n_processes" if you have lesser processes available in your machine.
 However, lowering the "n_processes" may increase the running time.**

-m6Anet returns a csv file `(data.result.csv.gz)` that contains the probability of modification as well as the modification stoichiometry for each candidate site.
+m6Anet returns a compressed csv file `(data.result.csv.gz)` that contains the modification probability and stoichiometry for each candidate site.
 The first few lines of the file are shown below.

 <p align="center">